-Crepe Myrtle plant (Lagerstroemia indica) is a highly successful addition to any yard or garden in the southern United States (USDA hardiness zone 6 to 9).
+Here’s the deal on Crepe Myrtle care.
+The Crepe Myrtle plant (Lagerstroemia indica) is a highly successful addition to any yard or garden landscape in the southern United States (USDA hardiness zone 6 to 9).

 It is beautiful year-round with abundant showy blossoms and lush green leaves in the spring and summer.

-On many varieties, the leaves turn brilliant colors in the fall.
+On many Crepe Myrtle tree varieties, the leaves turn brilliant colors in the fall.
 These interesting trees and bushes also display attractive crepe myrtle bark in the wintertime.

 In many areas of the South, Crepe Myrtles also called Crape Myrtles or Crapemyrtles have gone native or become naturalized.

-In these places, it pretty well grows wild and the idea that you would need any instructions on how to care for crepe myrtle trees may even be considered laughable by gardeners who find themselves literally beating it back with a machete.
+In these places, Crepe Myrtles pretty well grow wild and the idea that you would need any instructions on how to care for crepe myrtle trees may even be considered laughable by gardeners who find themselves literally beating it back with a machete.

-In this article, we will share some smart information on giving your Crape Myrtle tree the best start, caring for it and propagating it to share with friends.
+In this article, we will share some smart information on giving your Crepe Myrtle tree the best start, caring for it and propagating it to share with friends.
 Read on to learn more.

 Some types of Crepe Myrtle trees are native to the southern United States, especially Florida.
 Some types come from Japan.

-They vary in growing habits and range in size from as small as 3 to 6 feet high to as tall as 30 feet.
-Classifications include miniature, dwarf crape myrtles, medium, and standard.
+Crepe Myrtle varies in growing habits and range in size from as small as 3′ to 6′ feet tall to as tall as 30′ feet tall.
+Classifications include miniature, dwarf crepe myrtles, medium, and standard.

-Most Crepe Myrtle you see in southern yards and gardens are of the following varieties:
+Most Crepe Myrtle trees you see in southern yards and gardens are of the following varieties:

 - Leaves: Generally speaking, leaves are very dark green and put on a lovely orange and red show in the autumn.